rickfay/EggScrambler/README.md

+*This project was discontinued after a strategy was found to manipulate the game's RNG to guarantee particular combinations.
+For more information please check out the [Link's Awakening Speedruns Discord.](https://discord.gg/F4Jth2cPjg)*

 # EggScrambler
 Program to find an optimal  "superstring" of the 338 Wind Fish's Egg possible combinations in the Legend of Zelda: Link's Awakening (2019).
 A "superstring" is a reduced string that contains a series of other strings, in this case the possible egg combos.